pcaversaccio/erc20-permit-upgradeable/README.md

 #### Multiple Inheritance

-Initializer functions are not linearized by the compiler like constructors.
-Because of this, each `__{ContractName}_init` function embeds the linearized calls to all parent initializers.
-As a consequence, calling two of these `init` functions can potentially initialize the same contract twice.
+Initialiser functions are not linearised by the compiler like constructors.
+Because of this, each `__{ContractName}_init` function embeds the linearised calls to all parent initialisers.
+As a consequence, calling two of these `init` functions can potentially initialise the same contract twice.

-The function `__{ContractName}_init_unchained` found in every contract is the initializer function minus the calls to parent initializers, and can be used to avoid the double initialization problem, but doing this manually is not recommended.
+The function `__{ContractName}_init_unchained` found in every contract is the initialiser function minus the calls to parent initialisers, and can be used to avoid the double initialisation problem, but doing this manually is not recommended.
 We hope to be able to implement safety checks for this in future versions of the Upgrades Plugins.

 #### Storage Gaps